vuejs/v2.vuejs.org/src/v2/guide/components.md

 <MyComponent></MyComponent>
 ```

-If your component isn't passed content via `slot` elements, you can even make it self-closing with a `/` after the name:
+If your component isn't passing content via `slot` elements, you can even make it self-closing with a `/` after the name:

 ``` html
 <my-component/>